-This maraschino snakebite is a fun beer and cider drink with a twist!
-Homemade maraschino cherries (and some of their liquid) are added for an extra layer of flavor.
-Great for sipping in the summer heat.
+A maraschino snakebite drink is a fun beer and cider beverage with a twist!
+Maraschino cherries (and some of their liquid) are added for an extra layer of flavor.
+It's a great lower-alcohol option for sipping in the summer heat -- or anytime.

-It's only fitting that I share this maraschino snakebite on a Friday, because the odds are good that this will be what I'm sipping on tonight while I convince Brian to watch *all* the documentaries.
+It's only fitting that I share this maraschino snakebite drink on a Friday, because the odds are good that this will be what I'm sipping on tonight while I convince my husband to watch all the true crime documentaries.
 It's a simple fancied up beer beverage that's taken to the next level with those homemade maraschino cherries I posted a few weeks ago.
-I love me some cherries.

-Besides using a lager for the beer portion, I used a hard cider that was pretty moderate in terms of sweetness.
-If you've sipped them before you know that some have a higher sugar content than others.
-I personally prefer varieties that are lower in sugar, but please use your preferred kind.
+Now for the hard cider.
+I like to use a hard cider that's fairly moderate in terms of sweetness.
+If you've sipped them before, you know that some have a higher sugar content than others.

 - 6 oz. lager beer

 - 6 oz. hard cider